Can 2 billion people be wrong?

 irresistibly danceable music studded with sitars and thumping

 tablas.
-Wade your way through the crush on the dance floor, and you
+Wade your way through the crush on the dance floor, and

 will find Indian students, Pakistani locals from Devon Avenue, white